Centres and institutes

 The Centre for Signal Processing and Complex Systems supports a diverse range of multi-disciplinary research projects.
 The centre provides the underpinning signal processing, system identification, dynamical analysis, control and modelling to support emerging multi-disciplinary research themes including cyber physical systems and life sciences.

 Centre for Signal Processing in Neuroimaging and Systems Neuroscience (SPiNSN)

-The Centre for Signal Processing in Neuroimaging and Systems Neuroscience conducts world class research on the identification of complex and nonlinear systems and the development of advanced neuroimaging techniques and computational modelling in systems neuroscience.
+The Centre for Signal Processing in Neuroimaging and Systems Neuroscience conducts world-class research on the identification of complex and nonlinear systems and the development of advanced neuroimaging techniques and computational modelling in systems neuroscience.

-Rail Innovation & Technology Centre (RITC)
+Rail Innovation and Technology Centre (RITC)